nguyenallen42/dotfiles/README.md

 ### iTerm2

-I use the base16-twilight color scheme for iTerm2, although I find I have to adjust the green color a bit.
+I use the base16-twilight color scheme for iTerm2.
+Make sure to uncheck "Draw bold text in bright color" under Text, otherwise the colors will look funky.

 ### Brew